kodecocodes/i9t/testing/testing.markdown

 There are many ways of querying the same UI elements, and in some cases, Xcode  can only make guesses about the steps you want your test to take.
 With these tokens, Xcode gives you options to help you disambiguate elements.

-Once you're happy with a particular path, double-click on the **token** to make it final.
+Once you're happy with a particular path, double-click on the blue **token** to make it final.

 > **Note**: Even if you're hardcore and opt to write your tests manually, you can still use UI recording to find out what the testing framework "sees" as you tap around the simulator.
 It's a good alternative to using the system-provided Accessibility Inspectors.

-[TODO / NOTE FOR AUTHOR: You had a note about adding final tests to the tutorial.
-Looking at the samples, it seems that these are to show using an XCTAssert in a UI test.
-Both tests look fairly similar, so I'd recommend only including one here if you have space?
-Or make the second a challenge?
-I've removed the tests from the current final project, so you'll have to add them back from Git if you need them.]

 Run the test again to check it's doing everything you expect.
 Do a victory dance when you get the desired results.